ubirch/ubirch-avatar-service/README.md

 * update _com.ubirch.util:rest-akka-http-test_ to version 0.3.6
 * update _com.ubirch.util:response-util_ to version 0.1.4
 * creating devices now stores groups as queried from user-service
+* update to Akka 2.4.18
+* update to Akka HTTP 10.0.6
+* creating a devices remembers the user's groups (new field _Device.groups_)

 ### Version 0.3.10 (2017-03-01)